donovanh/slack_bots/refurb/README.md

 To do:

+* Nicer looking messages with images and descriptions
 * Set up the concept of users, with their own keywords
 * Post new items to users if they match the keywords
 * Add in locale support